Araneta family: Araneta Properties Inc.

+PPI Holdings, Inc.

-Philippine Pizza, Inc. (PPI) - the franchise owner of Pizza Hut, Taco Bell, and Dairy Queen in the Philippines, operating over 300 restaurants nationwide.
+PPI Holdings, Inc. (formerly Philippine Pizza, Inc.) is the sole franchise owner of Pizza Hut, Taco Bell, and Dairy Queen in the Philippines, operating over 300 restaurants nationwide.

+Progressive Development Corporation

-Progressive Development Corporation (PDC) - manages investments and property assets of the Araneta Group outside of the three strategic business units (Araneta Center, Philippine Pizza Inc., and Uniprom).
-The group's major properties are in San Mateo, Rizal, Rodriguez, Rizal and Bacolod.
+Progressive Development Corporation (PDC) manages investments and property assets of the Araneta Group outside of the three strategic business units (Araneta Center, Philippine Pizza Inc., and Uniprom).

+The group's major properties are in San Mateo, Rizal, Rodriguez, Rizal and Bacolod, where the company is involved in the development of The Upper East, a 34 ha joint development project between the Araneta Group and the Megaworld Corporation.
 Other assets include holdings in Atok Big-Wedge, a listed mining holding company; investments in Wenphil and Philippine Seven, local franchisees of world-renowned brands Wendy's and 7-Eleven respectively; The Peninsula Manila luxury hotel, and tertiary hospital Makati Medical Center, both located within the Makati Central Business District.

 The PDC is also a business incubator for new ventures.